You have a few important jobs as a parent.

 17. Dirty Dancing

 Because nobody puts Baby in a corner.
-It’s a love story, but Flea loved the dances, the songs and the finale performance more than any of that.
+It’s one of the very best 1980s movies, with a classic love story.
+But Flea loved the dances, the songs and the finale performance more than any of that.
 The illegal abortion storyline still goes over her head, but you might want to make a note if you’re watching with older kids.

 18. The Karate Kid

-You know that thing where they make a new version of a movie and your annoying parents make you watch the original because it’s way better and doesn’t have a creepy Mini Will Smith in it?
+You know that thing where they make new versions of classic 1980s movies and your annoying parents make you watch the originals because they’re way better and don’t have a creepy Mini Will Smith in it?
 Yeah.
 That.
 Wax on, wax off, kids.

 19. Little Monsters